rizwanarizz/Resource-Alocator/README.md

 # Resource-Alocator
-Implementing role-based access control ensures that only authorized personnel have the ability to allocate and manage resources, maintaining data security and integrity.
+The "One Team Resource Allocator" is a live project developed exclusively on the Django backend for One Team Solution.
+This innovative system is designed to seamlessly manage and allocate crucial resources within the company, focusing on trainers, students, classrooms, and laptops.Implementing role-based access control ensures that only authorized personnel have the ability to allocate and manage resources, maintaining data security and integrity.